B.A. International Studies, University of Washington

 Other social media

 I am currently serving as the Ada County Commissioner for District 1.
 My past professional life prepared me very well to be a commissioner.
 I served 34 years with the Boise Police Department, retiring as Chief in 2004.
 Additionally, I served as a Boise City Council Member 2006-20110, Chairman of the Idaho Board of Correction, Idaho's first "Drug Czar", and state coordinator for the Rural Law Enforcement Methamphetamine Initiative.
+I have been actively involved with solving many community problems in an effort to make Ada County a great place to live.

 My desire is to continue working towards establishing the highest standards in: